vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 Bhaga etc.:

 Bhaga looked at it; it burnt his eyes.
 And so indeed it happened.
 Therefore they say ‘Bhaga is blind’.
 They said, ‘it has not yet become appeased here, put it aside for Pūṣan’.
-They put it aside for P¯uṣaṇ P¯uṣan ate from it; it knocked out his teeth.
+They put it aside for Pūṣaṇ Pūṣan ate from it; it knocked out his teeth.
 And so indeed it happened.
 Therefore they say, ‘Pūṣan is without teeth’.

 Therefore they prepare the rice pudding \( carú\) that they make for Pūṣan from